 how long you need to repay the loan

 From this information, our comparison service will find the cheapest personal loans for you.

-When you are looking at your results you’ll want to find the low interest loans, these are the ones with the lowest annual percentage rate (APR) for the amount and repayment period you want.
+When you're looking at your results you will want to find the low interest loans, these are the low APR (annual percentage rate) loans, they have the lowest APR for the amount and repayment period you want.

 A loan is a big commitment, so when you are looking for the best loan deals, as well as the APR, there are a number of other things to think about:

-It’s likely than many of the cheapest UK loans are not necessarily bank loans.
-Online loans have emerged as cheap loan competitor in the UK in the past 10 years, meaning many of the UK's cheapest loans are to be found with online specialist companies, or even unorthodox lenders such as peer to peer loan companies.
+Many of the cheapest UK loans aren't necessarily bank loans.
+Online loans have emerged as cheap loan competitors in the UK in the past 10 years, meaning many of the UK's cheapest loans are to be found with online specialist companies, or lenders such as, peer to peer loan companies.